RamanujanMachine/RamanujanMachine/README.md

 2. The matches are re-evaluated to a dept of 1000, and compared again for higher precision, thus eliminating false positives.
 The final results are then presented as new conjectures.

-For farther information regarding this algorithm, please refer to our paper 'the Ramanujan machine' under the 'MITM-RF algorithm' chapter, or visit our website [RamanujanMachine.com](https://www.RamanujanMachine.com).
+For further information regarding this algorithm, please refer to our paper 'the Ramanujan machine' under the 'MITM-RF algorithm' chapter, or visit our website [RamanujanMachine.com](https://www.RamanujanMachine.com).

 For example, creating `EfficientGCFEnumerator` using the `LHSHashTable` and `poly_domain` defined above: